dimejidj/SurveyForm/README.md

 # SurveyForm
-A survey Form, giving the user a wide range of options in regards to details their experience with the freeCodeCamp experience.
+A survey form, giving the user a wide range of options in regards to details their experience with the freeCodeCamp experience.